 Note: Unemployment claimants can also complete the weekly UI recertification procedure by phone.

-Georgia Federal Unemployment Benefits and Federal Income Taxes
+Learn About Georgia Federal Unemployment Benefits and Federal Income Taxes

 Federal unemployment benefits are taxable, and state workers who are claiming benefits for unemployment must report them on both their state and federal income tax returns.
 The state Department of Labor offers UI beneficiaries the option to have one or both types of taxes deducted from their weekly benefits.
 While state taxes are withdrawn at the rate of six percent, federal taxes are collected at the rate of 10 percent.